Ancillaries of the Faith: Enjoining good and forbidding wrong

-Tawalli
+Tawalla

-Expressing love towards Ali and the house of Muhammad prophet means Tawalli and Tabarri is introduced as showing avoidance of the enemies of the house of the prophet.
+Expressing love towards the prophet and the house of Muhammad prophet means Tawalla and Tabarra is introduced as showing avoidance of the enemies of the house of the prophet.
 This rule are connected to social, military and political challenge.
 Based on these two principles, unity is establishing in society by following truth, justice, freedom, purity and the impure, oppressive, and the unjust ones are stopped.

-Tabarri
+Tabarra

-To disassociate from the enemies of the Ahl-ul-Bait.
+To disapprove of the enemies of the Prophet Muhammad and the Ahl al-Bayt.